 If the images you are looking at look distorted, blurry, or grainy, ask why that is.
 I know it might sound obvious, but looking at images close up can really highlight errors.
 Did you see a image of someone in motion and it looks like they have multiple heads?
 You can expect your images to be the same way.
 You want crisp images that you can identify from any distance.

 You also want a person that will capture everything at your event.
 The focus should not just be on people.
-You want images of your event as well.
-The decor, the food, and anything else.
-The goal is to remember everything and not just the people who attended.
+You want images of the decor, the food, and anything else.
+Your goal is to remember everything and not just the people who attended.

 I hope these few tips help you in picking out the perfect Photographer.
 Of course these aren’t the end-all-be-all, but they are a good start.
 Have more tips for this post?
 Share them in the comment section below.